readium/architecture/proposals/006-content-protection.md

 ##### Properties

 * `isRestricted: Boolean`
-  * Indicates whether the `Publication` has a restricted access to its resources, and can't be rendered in a Navigator.
+  * Indicates whether the `Publication` has a restricted access to its resources and can't be rendered in a Navigator.
 * `error: Error?`
   * The error raised when trying to unlock the `Publication`, if any.
   * This can be used by a Content Protection to return a status error, for example if a publication is expired or revoked.